Sea state : interpret wave patterns

 10meters 6,9s.
 7s.

-But beware, do not confuse "breaking wave" and "breaking crest" which occurs much earlier, from 30-35 knots of wind, when the gusts sweep the tops of the waves as in the illustration below.
-On the other hand, in the groups of waves mentioned above, at the same time, the groups of more abrupt waves can reach heights causing a limit camber.
+But be careful, we must not confuse “breaking wave” and “breaking crest” which occurs much earlier, from 30-35 knots of wind, when gusts sweep over the tops of waves as in the illustration below.
+On the other hand, in the wave groups mentioned previously, at the same period, groups of steeper waves can reach heights causing a limit camber.

 Crêtes déferlantes sous une Tramontane à 40 nds établis, à l'approche du Cap Sicié.

-Crests breaking under a Tramontana at 40 established knots, approaching Cap Sicié.
+Breaking crests under a Tramontane at 40 nds established, approaching Cape Sicié.

-Approaching the coast, things get complicated.
-Wave calculations in a non-dispersive environment, therefore by shallow depth, become more complex and are the subject of a large literature of specialists, i don't belong.
-Each of us is well aware that the rise of the continental shelf causes a significant worsening of the sea state in strong westerly winds., even more on the English Channel when the tide is opposite, and that the Tramontana can form a breaking swell on the northern coasts of the Balearic Islands, as in the following illustration.
+As you approach the coast, things get complicated.
+Wave calculations in a non-dispersive environment, therefore at shallow depth, become more complex and are the subject of numerous specialist literature, to which I do not belong.
+Each of us knows perfectly well that the rise of the continental shelf causes a significant worsening of the state of the sea during strong westerly winds., even more on the Channel when the tide is against, and that the Tramontana can form a breaking swell on the northern coasts of the Balearic Islands, as in the following illustration.

 La mer de L=100m va lever sur la ligne de sonde 50m au nord de Minorque et déferler à la côte.